 Pirelli is also involved in arts and culture.
 How can we forget the famous Pirelli calendar, which the world of motorsport looks forward to every year?
 Over the years, models and celebrities who have appeared in it include such impressive names as Alessandra Ambrosio, Gisele Bündchen, Naomi Campbell, Gigi Hadid, Monica Bellucci, Laetitia Casta, and Whoopi Goldberg.

 But where does one find the point of intersection?
 And what can a tyre manufacturer, a world-famous calendar with glamorous photos, and a centre for the production and promotion of modern art all have in common?
 The answer lies on the surface.
 Italy.
-Italians have a great respect for culture.
+Italians have great respect for the culture.
 They know the value of their cultural heritage, considering it one of the main sources of wealth of the country.
 Love of beauty, art, and creativity they get from mother’s milk.
 Italians have a visual perception of the world.
 They have habits to know the world primarily through the eyes, through visual images, and this is a kind of worship of beauty.
 Subtle aestheticism and innate sense of taste are manifested in everything – this is what the initiatives of Pirelli are about.